hayes/pothos/packages/plugin-federation/README.md

 example, Apollo server will convert all ID fields to `string`s, even if resolvers in other services returns IDs as numbers.

+You can set the entities `key` as unresolvable by passing `resolvable: false` to the `asEntity` options.

 ### Extending external entities

 External entities can be extended by calling `builder.externalRef`, and then calling implement on